Who Is Ariana Grande?

 'Thank U, Next'

 Grande quickly returned to the studio to produce her fifth album, Thank U, Next.
-The title track hit airwaves in early November 2018, and another chart-topping single, "7 Rings," followed in January 2019.
-The album debuted in February to strong praise, with USA Today calling it her best to date.
+The title track hit airwaves in early November 2018, and another chart-topper, "7 Rings," arrived in January 2019.
+The album debuted in February to strong praise, alongside a new single, "Break Up with Your Girlfriend, I'm Bored."
+Grande followed with a series of collaborations, including "Rule the World," with 2 Chainz, "Monopoly," with Victoria Monét, and "Boyfriend," with Social House.

-Two months later the 25-year-old songstress again demonstrated her drawing power by becoming the youngest performer ever to headline Coachella, as well as just the fourth woman to earn the honor.
+In April 2019 the 25-year-old songstress demonstrated her drawing power by becoming the youngest performer ever to headline Coachella, as well as just the fourth woman to earn the honor.

 Among her many accolades, Grande has been nominated for six Grammy Awards, won three American Music Awards, including Artist of the Year in 2016, and two MTV Video Music Awards.